KGW: New studios and expansion

 The KGW studio facility built in 1956 was in the path of a new freeway, the Stadium Freeway (Interstate 405), running between SW 13th and 14th avenues.
 As a result, in 1964, the company began constructing a new 50000 ft2 building down the street at 1501 SW Jefferson, between 14th and 16th avenues.
 The new facility, designed by architect Fred Bassetti, was dedicated in July by NBC newsman Chet Huntley, who had worked at KGW radio in the 1930s.
 It featured two studios for production as well as a weather station on the roof.
 This facility was enlarged in 1981.

 In 1971, Ed Godfrey arrived at KGW-TV from KHOU-TV in Houston.
 Under Godfrey, in September 1975, the station introduced a weeknight newsmagazine, Evening.
 It was the only local program aired by a Portland TV station in the prime access window of 7 to 8 p.m. and was originally hosted by Dick Klinger and Robin Chapman, with Paul Linnman replacing Klinger in 1978.
 It debuted three years after KCRA-TV in Sacramento, California, premiered the similar Weeknight and a year before KPIX-TV in San Francisco launched its version of the format, Evening Magazine.
 KPIX's owner, Group W, took the concept national as the syndicated PM Magazine in 1978, and KGW's Evening was replaced with PM the next year.
 In this incarnation, KGW continued to produce more than half the local segments, but the remainder came from the other stations that produced local versions of PM Magazine.
 Linnman remained as host until he departed for KATU in 1983.
 When Group W discontinued syndication of PM Magazine in 1990—with KGW as one of 13 stations carrying it at the end—channel 8 restored a local magazine program in the time slot.
 The successor, Good Evening, ran until March 1996.
 In the early 1980s, KGW produced a local children's show, Just Kidding, hosted by KGW radio disc jockey Dave Hood.
-A local game show, On the Spot, ran from 1985 to 1988.